MMOG77/01-My-Blog/MWaters_Post3.md

 ![Percy](https://github.com/MMOG77/01-My-Blog/blob/master/the-lightning-thief-299x416.png)

-# Growing Pains for Growing Brains: Evaluating YA Literature
+# Growing Pains for Growing Brains: Evaluating YA Literature [DRAFT]

 Do adolescents and young adults need or deserve their own subcategory of fiction?
 What guidelines do authors need to write responsibly for teens and pre-teens?
 Books, like many forms of media, appeal to multiple demographics.
 Wherever there are demographics, however, there is in-fighting among habitual readers of different factions.